OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

  #define VAX_VMS

  #ifdef VAX_VMS
-   [do this for the VAX]
+   // [do this for the VAX]
  #endif
  #ifdef WINDOWS
-   [do that for Windows]
+   // [do that for Windows]
  #endif
-   ... etc
+   // ... etc
 ```
-All the `#define` statements very often make the code difficult to read.
+All the `#define` statements very often make the code difficult to read and maintain.
 ###### Memory management
 `C` is extensively using pointers.
 You have to allocate memory to a pointer in order to use it, and free
 it afterwards, for the memory to be released, in order to be re-used.